tsteuwer/ember-tracker/README.md

 ```
 [...]
 module.exports = function(environment) {
 	var ENV = {
 		[...]
 		APP: {
 			// Here you can pass flags/options to your application instance
 			// when it is created
 		},
 		emberTracker: {
 			tealiumSettings: {
-        accountName: 'joeshmoewebsite',
+				accountName: 'myAccName',
 			},
 		},
 	};
 [...]
 ```

 That's it!
 The addon will take care of using the dev, qa or production environments for you.
 For reference, it determines which environment to use in Tealium based on the following conditions:

+You're now ready to add the TealiumRoute mixin to your Router to start updating Tealium on new routes.
+[Learn how here](https://tsteuwer.github.io/ember-tracker/#/tealium)!

 Ember Environment | Tealium Environment
 ----------------- | -------------------